 Birdsboro is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,143 people and four constituent neighborhoods, Birdsboro is the 282nd largest community in Pennsylvania.

 Birdsboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Birdsboro is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Birdsboro who work in sales jobs (11.42%), office and administrative support (10.44%), and management occupations (10.11%).
+There are especially a lot of people living in Birdsboro who work in office and administrative support (15.63%), sales jobs (10.10%), and management occupations (7.33%).

 Being a small borough, Birdsboro does not have a public transit system used by locals to get to and from work.

 The people who call Birdsboro home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Birdsboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Birdsboro include Irish, English, Italian, and Pennsylvania German.
+The greatest number of Birdsboro residents report their race to be White, followed by Asian.
+Important ancestries of people in Birdsboro include German, Irish, English, Italian, and Polish.

 The most common language spoken in Birdsboro is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include French and Spanish.